Thhhomees/git-testing-1/README.md

-# ⚙️ git-testing ⚙️
+# ⚙️ git-testing-1 ⚙️

-**git-testing** is a repository intended to serve as a sandbox for experimenting with Git workflows and operations.
+**git-testing-1** is a repository intended to serve as a sandbox for experimenting with Git workflows and operations.
 It is designed for testing and understanding various git commands, workflows, and features like pull requests, cherry-picking, rebasing, merging, and more.

 ---